MakanAKaregar/RPR/README.md

 and save the modified the <code>000-default.conf</code> file.

-3.22 Enable apache’s rewrite module mod_rewrite to invoke rewrite rules using:
+3.22 Enable apache’s rewrite module <code>mod_rewrite</code> to invoke rewrite rules using:

 <code>sudo a2enmod rewrite</code>